 Denise finds that Howard is sleeping with other women, and their marriage breaks down.
 She embarks on an affair with kindly married DJ John Murray (Bruce Davison), but it becomes clear that he won't leave his family for her when he moves to Chicago.
 Joel tries to console Denise by letting her record her own song, "God Give Me Strength", and assigns her California music wunderkind Jay Phillips (Matt Dillon) to produce it.
 To her surprise, Jay loves the song and does a great job, but the record bombs.
 The Beatles are changing the face of music, and Joel has gone bankrupt.
 Denise blames herself, but Joel's philosophical.

 Denise and Jay fall in love and she goes out to California to be with him, but his behaviour becomes more and more erratic as he has to fight both his own band and his own self-doubt and depression, all the while ingesting heroic quantities of weed.
-This does not end well for him.

 In the end, the film shows how Denise deals with the various traps life throws at her, struggling to achieve some kind of confidence, wisdom and self-sufficiency.

-Grace Of My Heart uses the following tropes:
+This film uses the following tropes:

 - Beard of Sorrow: Jay grows one when he can't finish his song.
 When he does finish it, he shaves it off.